facuellarg/go-guide/readme.md

 }
 ```

-Those are the basics for `generics` but those have one extra functionalities.
+Those are the basics for `generics` but those have one extra functionality.

 #### Constrains